Please note that Flux.io shut down on 31 March 2018 and is no longer available. However, this tutorial has been kept for legacy purposes.

-In addition to the apps created by Flux, there is also a dedicated Flux Labs site which include apps developed by the Flux community.
+In addition to the apps created by Flux, there is also a dedicated Flux Labs site which includes apps developed by the Flux community.
 The webpage is a little hard to navigate to as there is no link from within your home page.
-Presumably this will be better integrated in the future.
+Presumably, this will be better integrated in the future.
 The site contains a mixture of apps, hacks and example workflows.
-It is somewhat messy – some are in their infancy, such as Siteline Analyzer, which is a workflow, while others are fully developed apps, such as Site Extractor.
+It is somewhat messy – some are in their infancy, such as Siteline Analyser, which is a workflow, while others are fully developed apps, such as Site Extractor.
 Some of the apps have been open-sourced and can be found in the GitHub repository.

 - Flux components require login authentication and thus will not work in clustered scripts.

-Throughout Parametric Monkey I have written about the interoperability tools available to Revit and Rhino users.
+Throughout Parametric Monkey, I have written about the interoperability tools available to Revit and Rhino users.
 Of all the plug-ins available, it would appear that Flux is the most promising.
-Overall, Flux is pretty unobtrusive and only minimal modifications are required to your existing Grasshopper and Dynamo scripts.
+Overall, Flux is pretty unobtrusive, and only minimal modifications are required to your existing Grasshopper and Dynamo scripts.
 Yet the benefits it offers – interoperability, worksharing and cloud computing – are quite powerful.
-Moreover, it would appear Flux has the resources to become something really special in the AEC industry.
+Moreover, it would appear Flux has the resources to become something exceptional in the AEC industry.
 While most of the interoperability plug-ins were developed solo during the developer’s spare-time, Flux currently has approximately 27 employees and has just secured US$29M in funding.
 The question then is, when will Flux be commercialised, and will it still have the same appeal if we have to pay for it?